radical-cybertools/pilot-quantum/README.md

 see `flink` for setting up a Flink 1.1.4 cluster

 see `dask` for setting up a Dask Distributed 1.20.2 cluster

+see `ray` for setting up a Ray cluster

 # Examples: